madgicaltechdom/archive-mysql-db/README.md

 # Rezo-MySQL
-If you're looking to manage MySQL connections and run SQL queries directly within Visual Studio Code, you can use an extension like "MySQL" or "SQL Server (mssql)".
+If you're looking to manage MySQL connections and run SQL queries directly within Visual Studio Code, you can use an extension like "MySQL" or "SQL Server (mssql)".For instance, the "MySQL" extension allows you to set up connections and execute SQL queries.

-## For instance, the "MySQL" extension allows you to set up connections and execute SQL queries.
-Here's how to do it:
+## Step of performing operation:

  1.Install the Extension: